zest/base.gruntrunner/README.md

 # zest / base.gruntrunner

-> base.gruntrunner is a convenience module for adding grunt tasks to soul components.
+> base.gruntrunner is a convenience module for adding grunt tasks to zest components.

 ## general tasks